samdoes-stuff/PSB/JOURNAL.md

 So to remove my future inconvenience, I decided to make USB hub.
 As of now, I am thinking of getting started with default design (4 Downstream)

-Cheap selection is huge as well as confusion.
+Cheap selection is huge as well as confusing.
 Found a good a project in Easyeda but the main hub seems to be market out.
 So working with an alternative > RTS5411S-GT.

 This chip is used in Nvidia Jetson Nano board.
 So, it is quite good + overkilled.
 But I couldn't a find a reference schematics for this specific chip.